goma/goma/README.md

 ## License

+Goma is licensed under the GPLv2 open source license.

 See [LICENSE](LICENSE) file.
 and are noted at the top of the cmake file.

 ### Third party library licenses